Kreyu/data-table-bundle/docs/src/docs/features/sorting.md

 ## Clearing the sorting

-By default, clicking on the column header will cycle through three states:
+By default, clicking on the header of the sortable column will cycle through three states:

 - ascending
 - descending